 \subsubsection{Downlink}

-For \ac{DL} positioning, we proceeded according to the block diagram illustrated in Fig.~\ref{fig:blockdiagram_1}, where the blocks pertaining to the \ac{BS} are colored in blue, while the \ac{UE} is in orange.
+For \ac{DL} positioning, we proceed according to the block diagram illustrated in Fig.~\ref{fig:blockdiagram_1}, where the blocks pertaining to the \ac{BS} are colored in blue, while the \ac{UE} is in orange.
 Two types of signals are used: \acp{SSB} and \acp{PRS}. \acp{SSB} are generated to perform the procedure P1, while \acp{PRS} are used for the procedure P2 (see Section~\ref{sec:dlaod}) and the timing estimation.
-After the \ac{SSB} and \ac{DMRS} generation, both the \ac{Tx} \ac{BS} and \ac{Rx} \ac{UE} perform a beam sweeping phase over all the configured angular domain.
+After \ac{SSB} and \ac{DMRS} generation, both the \ac{Tx} \ac{BS} and \ac{Rx} \ac{UE} perform beam sweeping over all the configured angular domain.
 Typical conditions include an omnidirectional \ac{UE} and a tri-sector \ac{BS}, although many other configurations are possible.
-Signals are generated according to the \ac{OFDM} modulation, and after the channel propagation, the signals are demodulated and the channel estimated.
-The beam determination is then performed at \ac{Rx} \ac{UE} by selecting the beam pair with the highest received power.
+Signals are generated according to an \ac{OFDM} modulation, and after channel propagation, they are demodulated, and the channel is estimated.
+The beam determination is then performed at the \ac{Rx} \ac{UE} side by selecting the beam pair with the highest received power.